Dear Columbus Major League Pickleball Team Captains and Players,

 Scoring:

-• Games are played to 15 points (win by two, traditional side-out scoring).
+• Games are played to 11 points (win by two, traditional side-out scoring).
+A team will win a round by winning two out of three games.

 Overall Match Scoring: A total of three standings points are awarded for each regular season match.